masoudhashemi/AWMS/README.md

-# Message Passing Framework for Recursive Solution of Word-Based Math Problems
+# Message Passing Framework for Recursive Solution of Word-Math Problems

 This repository presents a **recursive message-passing framework** that coordinates specialized agents to solve complex word-based math problems by breaking them down into smaller sub-problems.
 The framework recursively applies agents on each sub-problem, enabling efficient and accurate solutions through adaptive tool selection.